Malobika8/All-In-One/SpringCore/SpringAnnotations-Ch-4.md

   <img width="1029" alt="Screenshot 2024-05-21 at 11 15 29 PM" src="https://github.com/Malobika8/GitDemo/assets/111234135/18cdb9f4-d493-49e9-8385-23f6a1655809">
   <img width="824" alt="Screenshot 2024-05-21 at 11 12 23 PM" src="https://github.com/Malobika8/GitDemo/assets/111234135/d70e7ba9-4342-437e-8c12-3f3845da3e54">

-**But what if we don't want to set properties through xml file? - We can use annotations.**
+  **But what if we don't want to set properties through an XML file? - We can use annotations.**

 8. *@Value:*

    <img width="1033" alt="Screenshot 2024-05-21 at 11 21 50 PM" src="https://github.com/Malobika8/GitDemo/assets/111234135/89379d1b-3b88-4887-a008-12413c958708">
    <img width="1126" alt="Screenshot 2024-05-21 at 11 21 59 PM" src="https://github.com/Malobika8/GitDemo/assets/111234135/748dcbb0-4f05-4803-86cb-e00b9d7f8b9f">

-   This can be done by using @PropertySources annotation as well if we dont want to configure using xml.
+   This can be done by using @PropertySources annotation if we don't want to configure using XML.

    <img width="951" alt="Screenshot 2024-05-22 at 9 30 24 AM" src="https://github.com/Malobika8/GitDemo/assets/111234135/2eb87138-2208-4555-bd41-f52cac28949f">

    But which properties are mandatory?
-It we don't set any of the peroperty values, the value returned will be null.
+If we don't set any of the property values, the value returned will be null.
 But a property can be      mandated using @Require annotation.

    <img width="1026" alt="Screenshot 2024-05-21 at 11 26 00 PM" src="https://github.com/Malobika8/GitDemo/assets/111234135/161b9ff2-7867-4211-9596-28a5b5b08da8">
    <img width="475" alt="Screenshot 2024-05-21 at 11 26 45 PM" src="https://github.com/Malobika8/GitDemo/assets/111234135/1535104a-1ba6-44c3-bee2-a51f06cf1560">